shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

 ### Asterisk-chan-dongle

-Now comes the tough part of getting and setting up a USB dongle.
+Now comes the tough part of acquiring and setting up a USB dongle.
 We're using [wdoekes/Asterisk-chan-dongle][4] an Asterisk channel driver for interfacing with the USB dongle from the Asterisk server.

-The tricking part here is that the channel driver doesn't work with every 3G/4G USB dongle, only Huawei 3G dongles and a few 4G dongles.
+The tricky part here is that the channel driver doesn't work with every 3G/4G USB dongle, only Huawei 3G dongles and a few 4G dongles.
 And even with the dongles that it does work, not every supported dongle has voice support available or firmware unlocked.